The Bachelor's Date Budget Has A Major Red Flag — & Not Just Because It Tells You Who Probably Wins

 The last two in-narrative episodes of The Bachelor have only driven home how much producers expect Rachael to win — much to the romantic detriment of Matt’s other relationships, which are with Black women.
 During Hometowns week, Michelle Young and Bri Springs, who will end up in Matt’s final three, are given fairly cheap dates.
 Michelle and Matt ride bikes together.
 One of the bikes breaks easily in the face of a little tomfoolery.
 Michelle is then given a Zoom call with her students, putting her on the same footing as every other burnt-out office worker during the pandemic.
 Bri gets to drive a big car through the mud.
 She is also allowed to eat a picnic with Matt in the middle of a barren Pennsylvania field.

-Rachael, on the other hand, is tossed the keys a sexy little sports car to drive on the way to a skydiving date.
+Rachael, on the other hand, is tossed the keys to a sexy little sports car to drive on the way to a skydiving date.
 Skydiving usually costs more than $200 dollars for one person, including in Pennsylvania where this season of The Bachelor filmed.
 Bachelor producers had to pay for two people to skydive, along with the likely exorbitant insurance fees for such a daring date.
 Footage also suggests production had to figure out how to get their camera crew in the skydiving plane.
 That is a lot of effort, particularly when compared to Michelle’s rinky-dink bike.

 Fantasy Suites week continues this preferential trend.
 Bri is told to carry a heavy backpack and go sit in a tent in the forest for her “fantasy” date.
 Bri finally comments on her exhaustion over these uncomfortably rustic dates, saying in a confessional, “I don’t know how I always end up with my dates outside because I am the least outdoorsy person.”
 Bri had been so thoroughly convinced to expect a complete lack of luxury from The Bachelor that she momentarily believes a freezing cold tent in the woods will be her Fantasy Suite location.
 It’s impossible not to think of The Bachelorette’s Ivan Hall and his Fantasy Suites Airstream in some corner of the La Quinta.